Vacation rentals in North East Derbyshire

 This is a 2 bedroom, recently renovated, luxury serviced apartment.
 We can accommodate up to 4 guests with a super comfy king sized bed with 50” smart TV, 2nd bedroom 2 single beds and 43” smart TV.
 There is a fully equipped dining kitchen with washer, dishwasher, oven, microwave and table / chairs for 4 people.
 Stunning en-suite walk in shower room refurbished to the highest standard!
 Full bathroom with bath and shower.
 We also offer discounts for stays longer than 2 nights.

-Stretton Hall Farm - The Snug
+Stretton Hall Farm - The Nook

 Our holiday cottages & glamping pods are located on our 100 acre farm on the edge of the Peak District.
-The Snug is a modern barn conversion with a luxurious interior, designed to make it feel like a home away from home.
-Secluded down a 1/4 mile private driveway in a courtyard with the other cottages, the Snug has a quiet feel to it where you can truly relax.
+The Nook is a modern barn conversion with a luxurious interior, designed to make it feel like a home away from home.
+Secluded down a 1/4 mile private driveway in a courtyard with the other cottages, the Nook has a quiet feel to it where you can truly relax.
 We are contractor friendly, please message us for work stays that are Monday to Friday.

 Popular amenities for North East Derbyshire vacation rentals